Isinlor/DKE-Project/README.md

 The game is intended to run from "src/Run.java" file.

+Unit tests are in "tests" directory.
+You can run "test/GraphTests.java".
+Important!
+Tests must be run with Must be run with -ea or -enableassertions option!

 # For team members:

 The book ["A Guide to Graph Colouring Algorithms and Applications"](http://opencarts.org/sachlaptrinh/pdf/16446.pdf) is good source.